texas oncology more breakthroughs. more victories

 • Discomfort in upper left side of abdomen and an abnormally quick feeling of fullness at meals, caused by an enlarged spleen

-• Bone, joint pain, or gout
+• Bone pain, joint pain, or gout

 • Fever and itching